 Parathyroid Disease is increasingly more common and predominantly cured by surgical intervention.
-It can be performed safely and effectively with proper pre-operative workup and specialized surgical skill.
+It can be performed safely and effectively with proper pre-operative workup and specialized surgical skills.

 Parathyroid glands are essential in maintaining the calcium levels in the blood within a very narrow range.
 This is essential for the function of nerves and muscles.

-Parathyroid disease is very rarely due to cancer, but still can cause significant clinical problems.
-In the past this illness was described as bones, stone, groans and psychic moans.
+Parathyroid disease is very rarely due to cancer but still can cause significant clinical problems.
+In the past, this illness was described as bones, stones, groans and psychic moans.

-Once parathyroid disease (hyperparathyroidism) is confirmed on further blood and urine tests, we will perform tests to localize which gland is causing the trouble.
+To determine if you have parathyroid disease, we will need to conduct further blood and urine tests.
+We then perform more tests to localize which gland is causing hyperthyroidism..
 Sometimes all four glands may need surgical attention.

 Dr Niles specializes in minimally invasive parathyroid resection.
 This involves a very small incision and targeted treatment to the gland causing the trouble.
-He uses the high level anatomical imaging available only through 4Dimensional CT scan to maximize a patient’s eligibility for a minimal access surgery.
+Dr Navin Niles uses high-level anatomical imaging, which is only available through a 4Dimensional CT scan.
+Using this technology maximises his patient’s eligibility for minimal access surgery.